 - Applicants must receive a doctoral-level degree (e.g., Ph.D., Ed.D., M.D.) relevant to child development prior to the start of the fellowship.

-- Current areas of research, primary questions of interest, and methodologies used to address the questions
+- Research Expertise: What are your current areas of research, primary questions of interest, and methodologies used to address the questions?

 - Three letters of recommendation addressing the following: